joannawalach1/weather-api-gke-devops/README.md

 - **roles/artifactregistry.writer** – allows pushing Docker images to Artifact Registry
 - **roles/container.developer** – allows deploying workloads to the GKE cluster (`kubectl apply`, updating Deployments)
 - **roles/container.clusterViewer** (optional) – grants read access to cluster metadata when required

+In addition, a dedicated service account for Cloud Build trigger was created.
+This account is used specifically by the GitHub-triggered pipeline and requires broader access:

+- **roles/cloudbuild.builds.editor** – allows running Cloud Build jobs
+- **roles/storage.admin** – required for accessing build logs and temporary artifacts
+- **roles/artifactregistry.writer** – enables pushing images to Artifact Registry
+- **roles/container.clusterViewer** – provides read access to cluster metadata
+- **roles/container.developer** – necessary for applying Kubernetes manifests and deploying workloads

+This separation ensures that both the main Cloud Build pipeline and the trigger service account have only the permissions required for secure and reliable CI/CD operation.

 ---